—Updated July 17, 2020

 So, why tolerate another round of construction at your home?
 Take advantage of the pros who will already be on site building your pool.
 Use them to install your island grill without an extra visit.

 Elaborate island barbecue grills can take up to a week to complete.
-Tearing up part of your backyard again, as well as having the crews come out again is a pain.
+Tearing up part of your backyard again, as well as having the crews return is a pain.
 Make life easier: Install the complete package in a one-and-done shot.

 With your new backyard complete, you can fire up the grill, and invite friends over to take in some sunshine, swimming, and barbecue.
 You’ll be happy that you can use all of your new amenities.